-Restricted Stock and Stock Awards
+Restricted Stock Awards and Stock Awards

-Restricted stock awards are granted under the 2014 Plan or 2022 Plan at the discretion of the Compensation Committee of our Board of Directors.
+Restricted stock awards are granted under the 2014 Plan or the 2022 Plan at the discretion of the Compensation Committee of our Board of Directors.
 We issue restricted stock awards to executive officers and key consultants.
 These awards may contain certain performance conditions or time-based vesting criteria.
 The restricted stock awards granted to executive officers vest if the various performance or time-based metrics are met.
 Stock-based compensation is recognized for the number of awards expected to vest at the end of the period and is expensed beginning on the grant date through the end of the vesting period.
-At the time of vesting, the recipients of common stock may request to receive a net of the number of shares required for employee withholding taxes, which can be withheld up to the relevant jurisdiction's maximum statutory rate.
-Stock awards granted to consultants are recognized over the performance period based on the stock price on the date when the consultant's performance is complete.
+At the time of vesting of the restricted stock awards, the recipients of common stock may request to receive a net of the number of shares required for employee withholding taxes, which can be withheld up to the relevant jurisdiction's maximum statutory rate.
+Compensation expense related to any stock awards issued to employees is determined on the grant date based on the publicly-quoted fair market value of our common stock and is charged to earnings on the grant date.